Ron12Rom1/MyAI/LocalOlamaAI/ollamaAI/README.md

 This is a Work in progress,
-It dosnt work vry well ,
+It dosnt work very well ,
 Its slow and jenky.

 My plan is to make it better someday